Catch a Fish

 The activities necessary to preserve and restore native fish varies by species and drainages across the park.
 In order to promote the preservation of native fish in Yellowstone, the park has designated the Native Trout Conservation Area for special management.
 Within that area, fishing regulations are structured so that recreational anglers help selectively remove nonnative species from the area without damaging the native fishery.
 In some areas, anglers' harvests will help to save the native fish and the natural ecosystems they support.

-Anglers contribute to the fisheries database reporting their catch.
+Anglers have contributed to the fisheries database by reporting their catch.
 This information helps monitor the status of fisheries throughout the park.
-Since 1979, anglers have been to keep records on fishing trips - stream or lake visited, time spent fishing, fish species caught, lengths of fish - to help park managers understand fisheries status and track changes in specific populations.
+Since 1979, anglers have been asked to keep records on fishing trips - stream or lake visited, time spent fishing, fish species caught, lengths of fish - to help park managers understand fisheries status and track changes in specific populations.
 Decisions about how best to achieve native fish preservations and recovery goals must be based in sound sceintific research and consistent with the mission of the National Park Service.

-During the 2023 Fishing Season, Yellowstone National Park will not be collecting angler surveys.
+During the 2024 Fishing Season, Yellowstone National Park will not be collecting angler surveys.
 Please check back next year for a national creel survey program that will benefit the park.

 Angler groups have also lent support to management actions, such as closing the Fishing Bridge to fishing in the early 1970s.
 Yellowstone cutthroat trout support a $36 million annual sport fishery to the local economy.
 Also, money generated from fishing licenses helps fund research on aquatic systems and restoration projects.